What is Emergency Assistance?

 If you reach your $600 limit before the 30 days expire, you can't get EA again until the next year.

 To get EA, you must meet these tests:

 - Your child must be under the age of 21.

 - You must be a "specified relative" of the child.
-(DHHS uses this term to mean almost any kind of relative, including adoptive relatives, step parents, and spouses of any relative.)
+DHHS uses this term for almost any kind of relative, including adoptive relatives, step parents, and spouses of any relative.

 - Your income must be below 100% of the Federal Poverty Level or all household members who are applying for EA must be receiving TANF or PaS, SSI or Food Stamps.

 - All your bills must be in your name or in the name of an adult or child listed on your application.